 Why You’ll Love This Spicy Peanut Dip

 The spicy peanut dip is equally at home next to fresh spring rolls, crunchy crudités, or salty tortilla chips.
-Drawing from common Thai flavors like curry paste, coconut milk, and soy sauce, it is full of heat and with a satisfyingly creamy texture.
+Drawing from common Thai cuisine flavors like curry paste, coconut milk, and soy sauce, it is full of heat and with a satisfyingly creamy texture.
 It’s also of course loaded with plant-based protein and heathy fats to keep you full.
 It’s important to note that I am not at all an expert in Thai cuisine, and am learning as much as I can about it’s wonderful flavors.

 Peanut butter, along with many of these ingredients, is a staple in our pantry at home.
 I think this dish would be equally delicious with almond butter so may try it that way next!